 GCC revolutionised compiling, Linux revolutionised computing.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.

 This workshop will give you the experience creating your own microchip, using free and Open Source tools.

 11 hands-on projects, supported with text guides and over 6 hours of videos.

-6 weeks support via discord server and weekly office hours.
+6 weeks support via discord server and office hours.